-Living up to customer expectations can prove to be a heavy load for any retailer to bare.
+Living up to customer expectations can prove to be a heavy load for any retailer to bear.
 That truth hits harder when you consider the many different types of shoppers who shop at your store.
 They all have different demands.
 But that is the nature of retail.
 And you need to keep your customers happy and satisfied.

 Of course, it’s not always easy to do that.
-Work in retail long enough, and you’ll have seen customers quickly lose the true meaning of customer service and mistaking it for the idea that you should wait on them hand and foot.
+Work in retail long enough, and you’ll have seen customers quickly lose the true meaning of customer service and mistake it for the idea that you should wait on them hand and foot.

-That said, it's up to you to train your staff up and equip them with the necessary resources to handle such situations.
+That said, it's up to you to train your staff and equip them with the necessary resources to handle such situations.

 What is fair when it comes to meeting customer expectations?